A step-by-step tutorial to make a DIY laptop table for a couch.

 Let the spackling paste dry completely before moving to the next step.

 Once everything is dry, sand all the wood again with a #220 grit sandpaper.
 Just like the table top, you want the wood to be smooth and free of splinters.

 Using the spray grip tool, paint the frame with a can of black spray paint.
-Remember you want smooth LIGHT coats of paint, meaning you will have to apply at least two coats of paint.
+Remember, you want smooth LIGHT coats of paint, so you will have to apply at least two coats of paint.

-SIDE NOTE: Follow the instructions on the can for dry times before applying more coats.
+SIDE NOTE: Follow the instructions on the can for dry times before applying another coat.

-Once you are happy with the paint coverage on the frame, let it sit for at least 2 hours before moving to the final step.
+Once you are satisfied with the paint coverage on the frame, let it sit for at least 2 hours before moving to the final step.

-Align the frame, so that the sides are spaced evenly, and the back has that same space.
-Mark the brace screws holes and pre-drill a 1/8″ hole into each mark, there will be six.
+Align the frame so that the sides and the back are spaced evenly.
+Mark the brace screws holes and pre-drill a 1/8″ hole into each mark; there will be six.